apimatic/apimatic-sdks-io/website/docs/ways-to-build-sdks/code-generation/api-specification-tips.md

 # API specification tips

 There are several different API specification formats like Swagger/OpenAPI, RAML, API Blueprint, WSDL, etc. These specifications describe an API in a machine readable format and can be used to generate client-side SDKs, server-side stubs and documentation.
 [OpenAPI](https://swagger.io/specification/) is the dominant format and the one we'll use for our code generator demonstrations.
-If you want convert between API specifciations, checkout [APIMatic Transformer](https://www.apimatic.io/transformer/).
+To convert between API specifciations, checkout [APIMatic Transformer](https://www.apimatic.io/transformer/).

 A simple rule for API specifications is *garbage in, garbage out*.
 The specification must accurately reflect the security, paths, parameters, requests, responses and schemas of the API.

 Beyond accuracy, how tooling uses a specification will impact the quality of generated artifacts.
 For example, how you name components will impact a tool's ability to generate code with valid file names.

 Here are some API specification tips when generating client SDKs.